Interdisciplinary Research Generators

 Learn more

-The Research Generator (RG) HEalth Ambassadors with the LPRC (LPRC stands for Eli Lilly and Company and Purdue University Research Alliance Center) is a community of practice of students, faculty, and staff interested in the pharmaceutical industry challenge of developing effective and affordable therapeutics to tackle the diseases that currently affect large portions of the world population from cancer to Alzheimer, to diabetes, and many more.
+The Interdisciplinary Research Generator (IRG) HEalth Ambassadors with the LPII (LPII stands for Lilly Purdue Innovation Institute) is a community of practice of students, faculty, and staff interested in the pharmaceutical industry challenge of developing effective and affordable therapeutics to tackle the diseases that currently affect large portions of the world population from cancer to Alzheimer, to diabetes, and many more.

 Learn more